iron-fish/ironfish/tools/Docker.md

 # Running Ironfish with Docker Compose

-There are 2 versions of docker-compose configuration:
+There are 2 docker-compose files:

- 1. For the users to participate in incentivized testnet -> docker-compose.yml
+ 1. `docker-compose.yml` - Intended for users who wish to start a node and miner using Docker.
- 2. For the developers to run testing node/miner with RPC connection -> docker-compose.dev.yml
+ 2. `docker-compose.dev.yml` - Intended for developers who wish to run two nodes with a miner on a new network.

 ## User config
-docker-compose.yml based on **version 2.4** of configuration, because it can be easier to run this on almost all machines and force more compatibility with CPU and RAM limitation to avoid out of memory error.
+`docker-compose.yml` is based on docker-compose config **version 2.4**.
+This version is compatible with older versions of Docker and allows for setting CPU and memory limits to avoid out of memory errors.

+Users should change their node name and graffiti by editing the following line in the `docker-compose.yml` file:

+    command: ["start", "--graffiti", "graffitiExample", "--name", "nodeExample"]

-The users may change amount of allocated memory under miner service in .yml file (8192MB is default).
+Users may change the memory limit for the miner in the `docker-compose.yml` file by editing the following line (8192MB is default):

     mem_limit=8192M

-Also the users should to change node name and graffiti under node service in command line (graffitiExample, nodeExample)

-    command: ["start", "--graffiti", "graffitiExample", "--name", "nodeExample",]

-### Base commands:
+### Base commands
-Run node and miner at the same time in detached mode: `docker-compose up -d`
+Run the node and miner at the same time in detached mode: `docker-compose up -d`

 Follow the logs: `docker-compose logs -f`